ERP is not CRM – why your business needs both solutions

 What is ERP and what is CRM – similarities & differences

 The names Enterprise Resource Planning and Customer Relationship Management, which is what the ERP and CRM acronyms stand for, clearly show the differences between both tools.
-ERP is inherently an ecosystem of solutions that allow to manage a company and plan the production process through inventory, accounting, human resources etc..
-A CRM system, on the other hand, focuses on customer relations.
+ERP is inherently an ecosystem of solutions that allow the management of a company and planning the production process through inventory, accounting, human resources, etc. A CRM system, on the other hand, focuses on customer relations.
 One could say that an ERP system is meant to streamline the internal functioning of a company, whereas CRM was meant to improve communication with the outside world which are customers.
-Of course neither of these worlds could exist without the other, there are no companies without customers, and a customer won’t get adequately served if the company doesn’t function properly.
+Of course, neither of these worlds could exist without the other, there are no companies without customers, and a customer won’t get adequately served if the company doesn’t function properly.
 Both systems are becoming essential for the functioning of a modern company and it’s a good thing if they are integrated with each other, with the company benefiting from the synergistic effect of these tools.

-What connects CRM and ERP together is mostly people, when it comes to office work it’s usually the same people using both CRM and ERP.
+What connects CRM and ERP together is people.
+When it comes to office work it’s usually the same people using both CRM and ERP.
 After all, they have to be able to provide customers with answers about the shopping process, product availability, or addressing complaints, and these elements are usually included already in ERP systems.